adamripley98/nalda/README.md

 - [ ] Load component on `Account.js` and `Profile.js` and others.
 - [ ] Sorting buttons at top of `Listings.js`, `Videos.js`, and `Articles.js` (actual sorting done)
 - [ ] `Admin.js` restyle 3 buttons & display successful admin change on frontend
+- [ ] Standardize size of all pictures on home page

 ## General cleanup